eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 #### Custom definition

-Relying on `.vscode/extensions.json` is great but sometimes some specific settings could be provided in addition to that file.
+Relying on `.vscode/extensions.json` is great but, to run a VS Code extension as a Kubernetes workload, may require some extra specifications that are not part of this file format.

 Here comes the `.che/che-theia-plugins.yaml` optional file.